 You will need to provide the Assessor’s Identification Number (consisting of the map book, page, and parcel number), which you can find on a previous tax bill, or the address.
 Also, be sure to specify the date on which you wish to redeem so that the penalty can be calculated properly.

-For information on 5-year plans please visit our 5-year plan page, a link is provided in the top navigation bar under Property Tax> Property Tax> Redemption – 5 Year Plan.
+For information on 5-year plans please visit our 5-year plan page.
+A link is provided in the top navigation bar under Property Tax> Property Tax> Redemption – 5 Year Plan.

 NOTE: As a convenience to our visitors, this page may contain links to external websites that are not managed or controlled by the County of Ventura.